Think South Australia, think delicious wine. The state bursts with some of the best wineries on the planet, and prized regions are dotted throughout.

 From rich reds to flavoursome whites, SA is a mecca for wine lovers, complete with ample opportunity for exciting cellar-door hopping.

-Thanks to our friends at Cellarmasters, we’re taking you on a tour of six sensational SA wine regions.
+We’re taking you on a tour of six sensational SA wine regions.
 Cheers!

 Deservedly, this is Australia’s most famous wine district with 80 or so cellar doors and a winemaking history that dates to 1842.
 A feast of headline-grabbing wineries and their vibrant cellar doors abounds: Some are sixth-generation setups, others among the biggest names in the game.

 As it’s comprised of two distinct sub-regions, the Barossa Valley and Eden Valley, this renowned area boasts the rare distinction of having warm and cool-climate conditions sitting side by side.
 Consequently, all palates win: Barossa shiraz is highly desirable, and Eden Valley riesling is downright delicious.
 And that’s just the beginning…

 Regarded as the birthplace of SA wine, McLaren Vale is a region of immense appeal.
 Here, upwards of 70 cellar doors are sprinkled throughout and mix household names with underrated gems – and all just a 45min drive south of Adelaide’s heart.

 McLaren Vale is best known for its rich reds, most notably shiraz and cabernet sauvignon.
 However, come prepared to sample a vast assortment of red and whites that thrive in the Mediterranean climate, including several lesser-known varieties.